timdrysdale/opal/README.md

 of the elements of the scene.
 The Unity related code can be found in our   [Veneris repository](https://gitlab.com/esteban.egea/veneris).

+For more information visit the [Veneris project website](http://pcacribia.upct.es/veneris).

 ## Installation

 ### Requirements